allegations0/foc/README.md

 **Contributing code and others.**
 This game is [open-source](https://gitgud.io/darkofocdarko/fort-of-chains).
 Coding help, play-testing, and all other kinds of contributions are also welcomed.
+We are also looking for people willing to help writers put their content into a merge request.
 See [here](https://gitgud.io/darkofocdarko/fort-of-chains/-/blob/master/docs/todolist.md#other) for other contribution ideas.